Skip to main content

 Step 3:

-Choose a document folder that you want to import the Google Drive file and click Import Files.
+From the drop-down, choose the document folder you want to import the Google Drive file to and click Import Files.

 Google API Connection